 - UK shore caught record: 3lb 4oz

-A large seabream species the Couch’s bream can grown to almost a metre long and weigh around fifteen pounds.
-It is has a slightly more elongated body than most other bream species and its dorsal fin is unusual in that it begins as a spined fin and then is more rounded and softer in the trailing edge.
+A large seabream species the Couch’s bream can grow to three feet in length and weigh around fifteen pounds.
+It is has a slightly more elongated body than most other bream species.
 Overall colour is red/pink fading to a silver underbelly.
 The Couch’s bream feeds on small fish, crustaceans and shellfish.
 It has a wide distribution and is found throughout the Mediterranean, off the coasts of Africa and around North and South America.
-Is is caught commercially and is also farmed, and is a popular fish to catch on rod and line in many countries.
+It is caught commercially and is also farmed, and is a popular fish to catch on rod and line in many countries.
 The British shore and boat caught records for this species were both set relatively recently.
 The shore record was set in 2008 with a 3lb 4oz Couch’s bream caught off the coast of the Guernsey, while the boat caught record of 9lb 5oz was also caught in the same area in 2011.
-The Couch’s bream is named after Dr. Jonathon Couch (1789 – 1870) the Cornish naturalist who discovered this species in British waters.
+The Couch’s bream is named after Dr Jonathon Couch (1789 – 1870) the Cornish naturalist who discovered this species in British waters.